peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

     public sealed bool Equals(
         PeterO.Numbers.EDecimal other);

  Determines whether this object's mantissa (significand), exponent, and properties are equal to those of another object.
-Not-a-number values are considered equal if the rest of their properties are equal.
+Not-a-number values are considered equal if the rest of their properties are equal.  <b>Parameters:</b>

-<b>Parameters:</b>

  * <i>other</i>: An arbitrary-precision decimal number.

 <b>Return Value:</b>

- `true`  if this object's mantissa (significand) and exponent are equal to those of another object; otherwise, `false`  .
+ `true` true if this object's mantissa (significand) and exponent are equal to those of another object; otherwise,  `false` false .

 <a id="Exp_PeterO_Numbers_EContext"></a>
 ### Exp